-The following table describes the fields on the Local Location tab.
+Use the data in the following table to use the Local Location tab.

 Name Description PortNum Identifies the port number of the local system to which the remote device is connected.
-LocationSubtype Indicates the location subtype advertised by the remote device, as one of the following: • unknown coordinateBased: location information is based on geographical coordinates of the remote device civicAddress: location information is based on the civic address of the remote device elin: location information is based on the Emergency Location Information Number (ELIN) of the remote device LocationInfo Displays local location information advertised by the remote device.
+LocationSubtype Indicates the location subtype advertised by the remote device, as one of the following: • unknown coordinateBased: location information is based on geographical coordinates of the remote device • civicAddress: location information is based on the civic address of the remote device elin: location information is based on the Emergency Location Information Number (ELIN) of the remote device LocationInfo Displays local location information advertised by the remote device.
 The information displayed in this cell is directly associated with the location subtype value.

-Adding ELIN based device location information using EDM
+Add ELIN based Device Location Information using EDM